joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

     (2,"Grilled Cheese");
 ```

-The purpose of the `PRIMARY KEY` is to
-avoid any possiblity of having duplicate
+The purpose of the `PRIMARY KEY` is to avoid any possiblity of
-rows in the table.
-The `PRIMARY KEY`
+having duplicate rows in the table.
+The `PRIMARY KEY` forces every
-forces every row to have a different value.
-of the `PRIMARY KEY`.
-In addition, we
+row to have a different value.
+In addition, we use the `UNIQUE`
-can use the `UNIQUE (recipe_name)`
-command to ensure that no two
-rows have the same recipe name since
+keyword to ensure that no two rows have the same recipe name.
-this could introduce bugs.

-Similaryly, we can reate the `ingredients` table:
+Similarly, we can create the ingredients table:

 ```sql
 CREATE TABLE ingredients (